 Mike Bost is running for U.S. Congress because he wants a better, brighter and more secure future for our children and grandchildren.
-Mike has and always will be that passionate voice of the people of Southern Illinois.
+Mike has and always will be the passionate, constitutional conservative voice for the people of Southern Illinois.

 Mike learned the values of honesty and hard work from his parents and grandparents.
 He seeks to live those values every day.